Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Introduction

 \subsection{Contributions}

-In this work, we address the challenge of high-quality trajectory generation and high-performance tracking control of tail-sitters based on the differential flatness property, aiming to enable agile tail-sitter flights within the whole envelope in real-world environments.
-Specifically, our contributions are listed as follows. \begin{itemize} \item [1)] We show that the tail-sitter is differentially flat in the coordinated flight condition.
-The proof of the property is based on actual aerodynamic model without any simplifications, hence enabling the full exploitation of high-fidelity aerodynamic models in both trajectory planning and tracking control to achieve accurate, agile tail-sitter flights.
+In this work, we address the challenge of high-quality trajectory generation and high-performance tracking control of tail-sitters by leveraging the differential flatness property, aiming to enable agile tail-sitter flights within the whole envelope in real-world environments.
+Specifically, our contributions are outlined as follows. \begin{itemize} \item [1)] We show that the tail-sitter is differentially flat in the coordinated flight condition, in considering the actual aerodyanamic model without any simplifications.

-\item [2)] Based on the differential flatness, we develop an optimization-based trajectory generation method enabling aggressive agile flights.
-The method formulates the trajectory planning as a constrained nonlinear optimization problem with consideration of actuator constraints, flight time, dynamical feasibility, and singularity conditions in coordinated flight.
-It is also the first tail-sitter planner considering $SE(3)$ motion planning to our best knowledge.
+\item [2)] Based on the differential flatness, we develop an optimization-based trajectory generation method enabling aggressive flights while taking account of actuator constraints, flight time, dynamical feasibility, and singularity conditions in coordinated flight.

-\item [3)] The differential flatness has singularities (e.g., when the airspeed is zero that defines no unique coordinated flight).
-To address this issue, we propose a two-stage control architecture that decouples the singularities from real-time tracking control.
-The first stage transforms the planned flat-output trajectory into a state-input trajectory by resolving possible singularities and gust wind.
+\item [3)] We propose a two-stage control architecture.
+The first stage transforms the planned flat-output trajectory into a state-input trajectory while compensating wind effect and treating singularities.
 The second stage is a real-time state trajectory tracking controller.

-\item [4)] For the second stage, we develop a global, model-based, minimally-parameterized and singularity-free trajectory tracking controller within the whole tail-sitter flight envelope.
-To achieve this, the error-state system is derived and linearized along the reference state trajectory.
-The minimally-parameterized error-state system is then incorporated into a model predictive control (MPC) framework to obtain high precision tracking subject to actuator saturation and other practical constraints.
+\item [4)] For the second stage, we develop a global, model-based, minimally-parameterized and singularity-free model predictive control (MPC) for trajectory tracking within the entire tail-sitter flight envelope.